AdaCore/ada-spark-rfcs/features/rfc-oop-aggregates-and-assignments.rst

 The above works the same in the case of a by extension aggregate if the parent type is directly referred to.
-Values taken from the parent object are those resulting of the constructor call:
+Values taken from the parent object are those resulting from the constructor call:

 .. code-block:: ada